 You can control the number of columns within a row by editing Row Layout of a particular row.

-To edit Row Layout:
+To edit the Row Layout:

 - Open the Edit window of row (use element controls Edit option);

-- Navigate to the Row Layout section;
+- Find the Row Layout section;

 - Select values from the predefined option or enter custom values.